Otto-G/HomeAutomation/README.md

 Porch (Storage box for delivery)
  * When lid is opened, take video of porch

+Turn off lights at night
+ * Turn off all interior lights when going to sleep
+   * Link this in with Sleep as android

 ## Tasks run occasionally
 Washer dryer
  * When washer or dryer is finished, send email/other alert